top of page

 ALL POSTS

-She who became the Sun by Shelley Parker-Chan
+She who Became the Sun by Shelley Parker-Chan

 This historical fantasy novel about a peasant girl's battle to survive and persevere on the path to greatness is an absolute triumph.